avcopan/autostorage/docs/source/data-model.md

 revision.
 SQLite can't reflect the expression-based null-safe unique indexes on `ModelRow`/`StepRow` (e.g. `unique_model_null_safe`, `unq_step_stages_null_safe`), so `alembic revision --autogenerate` silently skips those — they must be added to new migrations by hand if those models are ever touched again.
+See [Migrations](migrations.md) for the full workflow.